Naval Base Brisbane

 Naval Base Brisbane was a major United States Navy base built in the early part of World War II at Brisbane, Queensland, Australia.
-At first, operated as a base for patrol aircraft and convoy escort aircraft to protect the last leg of the Pacific War to the Southwest Pacific.
+At first, it operated as a base for patrol aircraft and convoy escort aircraft to protect the last leg of the Pacific War to the Southwest Pacific.
 As the US Navy expanded in the island hopping campaign, Naval Base Brisbane expanded to include a submarine base, repair depot, seaplane base and other facilities.
 US Navy operations started on April 14, 1942, and ended after the war in 1945.

 History

 Australia entered World War II on September 3, 1939, being a self-governing nation within the British Empire.
 The United States formally entered the war on December 7, 1941, following the Japanese bombing of Pearl Harbor.
 On April 14, 1942, the USS Griffin (AS-13) and a fleet of eleven S-class US submarines arrived at Brisbane's New Farm Wharf.
 The wharf had a few storage sheds and some other support facilities, which the US Navy rented using the reverse Lend-Lease program, but a much larger facility was needed as a staging area.
 The US Government hired Australian construction crews to build a new staging area using mostly Australian supplies but with Quonset huts shipped in.